 Children, from birth on, want to learn.
 Children at different stages of development are drawn to different things.
-The young child from birth through six wants to learn the facts: the names of objects, how to do a task and the care of self and their environment.
+The young child from birth through six wants to learn the facts: the names of objects, how to do a task, and the care of self and his or her environment.

 Providing that help is the idea behind the Montessori method of education.
 Maria Montessori, an Italian physician, was frustrated by the rigid form of education she found in the early 1900s.